toolbuilder/priority-buffer/README.md

 # RingBuffer

 `PriorityBuffer` implements a simple fixed length priority queue.
 Your comparator function is used for prioritization.
 If the buffer is full, lower priority items are dropped as new ones are added.
 The methods `push`, `shift`, and `length` match the `Array` API to make substitution easier.

-`PriorityBuffer` is a minimalist implementation and does not currently use a deque in the underlying implementation, so it is intended for small buffer sizes.
-It is intended as another drop in buffer implementation for the event queue of [Await-For-It](https://github.com/toolbuilder/await-for-it).
+The primary motivation for this package is to provide another `drop in` buffer implementation for the event queue of [Await-For-It](https://github.com/toolbuilder/await-for-it).

 ## Performance

-For reference, here is a quick and dirty [test](test/priority-buffer.perf.js) against unprioritized buffers.
-Insertions are random numbers and queue length is 100.
+Most likely, the time to evaluate prioritized items swamps the time required to prioritize them.
+Therefore, buffer performance isn't likely an issue in normal use.
+Nevertheless, I tried several packages with higher theoretical performance O(log(n)) for the underlying implementation.
+Surprisingly, all of them performed substantially worse than the simple O(n/2) implementation selected.
+I lack an explanation.

+The current implementation is very fast if the inserted item is lower or higher in priority than all the currently buffered items.
+When the item fits somewhere in the buffer, the implementation resorts to O(n/2) insertion.

+To measure performance, I wrote a quick and dirty [test](test/priority-buffer.perf.js) that grows and shrinks the buffer repeatedly.
+The roughly 100 million push/shift operations ensure that the insertion performance is emphasized.

-* [RingBuffer](https://github.com/toolbuilder/ring-buffer)(no priority ordering): 1.126s
+* [RingBuffer](https://github.com/toolbuilder/ring-buffer)(no priority ordering): 982.927ms
-* Array (no priority ordering): 4.222s
+* Array (no priority ordering): 2.615s
-* PriorityBuffer: 1.859s

-### Doubly Linked List Performance

-At this point I improved the performance test to cycle the buffer from empty to full and back repeatedly.

-* RingBuffer: 982.927ms
-* PriorityBuffer: 4.281s
+* PriorityBuffer: 21.720s ouch
-* Array: 2.615s

 ## Installation